AstroNvim/docs/docs/Configuration/manage_user_config.md

 ## Setting up a user configuration

-1. Create a new repository using whatever version control system you would like.
-For these steps we will assume you are using `git` with the repo `username/astronvim_config`
+1. Use our [AstroNvim/user_example](https://github.com/AstroNvim/user_example) GitHub template to make a new personal user configuration repository.
+For these steps we will assume your repo is `username/astronvim_config`
 2. Clone AstroNvim (normal installation instructions)

 ```sh